By the Time I Get to Phoenix (Glen Campbell album)

-By the Time I Get to Phoenix is the seventh album by American singer-guitarist Glen Campbell, released in November 1967 by Capitol Records.
+By the Time I Get to Phoenix is the seventh studio album by American singer-guitarist Glen Campbell, released in November 1967 by Capitol Records.

 In March 1969, the album won the Grammy for Album of the Year (for 1968), the first country album to do so.
 In February 1968, the album's lead single "By the Time I Get to Phoenix", released October 1967, won Grammys for both Best Vocal Performance, Male and Best Contemporary Male Solo Vocal Performance (for 1967).
 In 2004, "By the Time I Get to Phoenix" was inducted in the Grammy Hall of Fame.